 Exactly.

-How the media is playing what you described as a dangerous role, riding the lines between opinion and fact, and you know, this poetic license that they take and jumping to conclusions and and advancing conspiracy theories with no evidence.
+You wrote a piece about this, though, back in August, and it's still apropos today, how the media is playing what you described as a dangerous role, riding the lines between opinion and fact and this poetic license that they take and jumping to conclusions and advancing conspiracy theories with no evidence.

 It's pretty bad.